-A key to successful digital product development is defining your Solution Architecture.
-Solution Architecture helps visualize how different aspects of information and business and technology structures can be applied toward a particular solution.
-Selecting the most appropriate technology for a problem balancing the architectural concerns of the project with the concerns of the enterprise.
+A key to successful digital product development is defining your solution architecture.
+Solution architecture helps visualize how different aspects of information and business and technology structures can be applied toward a particular solution.
+You must balance selecting the most appropriate technology for a problem with the architectural concerns of the project as well as the concerns of the enterprise.

 A common misstep in the digital product development process happens when requirements are not properly elicited and clearly defined up front.
 User requirements, business requirements and technical requirements are “three legs of the stool” that are equally important to the success of your digital project.
 Without clarity in all three areas, your enterprise makes decisions without seeing the whole picture.

-The process of defining your Solution Architecture is not “waterfall” or “agile”.
+The process of defining your solution architecture is not “waterfall” or “agile”.
 It is foundational.
-In combination with Digital Strategy, the Solution Architecture defines the underlying vision for the solution and the plan for execution of that vision into the solution.
+In combination with digital strategy, the solution architecture defines the underlying vision for the solution and the plan for execution so you can meet your goals.

 "Their speed and innovation were impressive, and they were very intuitive.
 We sat down and talked through the vision and idea, and they just seemed to grasp it.
 Even though some challenges felt really big, there was a high level of confidence that if anyone could figure it out, it would be UpTop"